bgian/Sketch-iOS-Library/README.md

 3. Used font tracking [designcode.io](https://designcode.io/cloud/chapter1/iOS-Tracking.jpg) recommends

 ## Thanks ✌️
 As I work on projects, I'm usually forced to replicate a native style because most resources aren't accurate.
-If I happen to run into any more styles to recreate, I'll add them to this repo.
+If I happen to run into any other styles to recreate I'll add them to this repo.
 Let me know if you'd like me to look into something!

-#### Questions/Feedback
+#### Contact

 - Twitter: <a href="https://twitter.com/_bgian">@_bgian</a>
 - Email: <a href="mailto:hi@bobby.so">hi@bobby.so</a>